Spanish (SPAN)

 MESA (Typically Offered: Periodically)

 SPAN 3350 Competency in Latino Culture for Health Care.
 (Formerly 350) Continued emphasis on developing oral and writing proficiency in Spanish, particularly as related to the language used in health care settings and/or emergency situations.
 In addition, students will learn about and discuss in Spanish aspects of the culture of the various Spanish-speaking countries or Latino communities in the US of particular interest to health care professionals and/or emergency responders.
-For example, students will develop cultural and linguistic competency by exploring cultural and racial diversity in the Spanish-speaking world; Latinos in the US; the traditional Hispanic diet; traditional medicine, remedies, practices, and beliefs in the Hispanic world; health care systems in some major Spanish-speaking countries; cultural and religious sensitivities that can affect the quality of health care that Latinos receive in the US; and socio-economic challenges facing the Hispanic population in the US that impact access to and quality of health care.
-This class may include a short service-learning experience.
-(Spanish majors will NOT be able to use this experience in place of the study abroad requirement.)
+Additionally, students will receive basic training in interpreting or working effectively with professional interpreters in medical settings.
 It is strongly recommended that SPAN 3215 and/or SPAN 3216 be taken before SPAN 3350, but it is not required.
-Prerequisite: SPAN 2211 and SPAN 2212 or department consent.
-3 semester credit hour/s.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215 3 semester credit hour/s.

 Designation: Global